 - Michigan, 780

-Weather and economic growth is anticipated to fuel expansion in these states, according to hvacclasses.org.
+Weather and economic growth is expected to contribute to expansion in these states, according to hvacclasses.org.